NOTE: THIS SYLLABUS IS A LIVING DOCUMENT. THE READING LIST WILL BE ADJUSTED AS WE GO.

 Schedule of Readings and Presentations

-We are going to adjust this as we go along.
+This is a rough guide only.
+We are going to adjust this as we go along, based on participant interest.

 NOTE: SOMETIMES LINKS BREAK.
 IF SOMETHING CAN'T BE REACHED, PLEASE LET ME KNOW IMMEDIATELY.

 • Navarro 2021|